eyas-ranjous/dom-to-model/README.md

 ```

 ## Intro
 To use the library, you need to build your data model maps around an existing web page DOM.
-Each model has properties and each property holds a value that might be a primitive value (number, string, boolean), a list of values, an object (another model) or a list of models.
+Each model has properties and each property holds a value which might be a primitive value (number, string, boolean), a list of values, an object (another model) or a list of models.

 ## Prop Map
 Defines the model property map structure.
 It has 3 map types: